 The Trustees will be obligated to purchase the Equipment Notes issued with respect to the Aircraft during the Delivery Period, subject to the terms and conditions of a note purchase agreement (the "Note Purchase Agreement").
 Under the Note Purchase Agreement, United agrees to enter into a secured debt financing with respect to each Aircraft.
-The Note Purchase Agreement provides for the relevant parties to enter into a participation agreement (each, a "Participation Agreement") and an indenture (each, an "Indenture") relating to the financing of each Aircraft in substantially the form attached to the Note Purchase Agreement.
+The Note Purchase Agreement provides for the relevant parties to enter into a participation agreement (each, a "Participation Agreement") relating to the financing of each Aircraft in substantially the form attached to the Note Purchase Agreement.